 o Proven fuel cell-based air independent propulsion provides several weeks of submerged range, with no additional signatures

 o Unique non-magnetic design makes it invisible for upcoming MAD (Magnetic Anomaly Detection) sensors

 Our goal is to minimize the risks associated with the development process of new submarines.
 That is why we work according to the philosophy of 'Evolutionary Design'.

-The key design philosophy of all HDW Class submarines is design iteration, whereby the best design features of each class's design evolve from one class to the next.
-As a result, the new class of submarines have solid and well-proven technology, materials and standards at their disposal.
-This method of design advancement reduces the risk within the design, allowing suitable and advanced innovations to be introduced into a new class, as well as reliable schedule and cost planning.
+The key design philosophy of all HDW Class submarines is design iteration, whereby the best design features of each class's design are incorporated into the next class.
+As a result, the new class of submarines is based on solid and well-proven technology, materials and standards.
+This method of design advancement reduces both the technical and commercial risk within the design, allowing suitable and advanced innovations, without jeopardizing reliable schedule and cost planning.

 thyssenkrupp Marine Systems GmbH